-The Simons Foundation is a private foundation that advances autism research.
-We do this by supporting the work that advances the frontiers of research in mathematics and the basic sciences.
+The Simons Foundation is a private foundation that advances research in several different fields.
+We do this by supporting the work that advances the frontiers of research in math and the basic sciences.

-Simons Searchlight is our international registry for genetic conditions that are associated with autism or other neurodevelopmental disorders.
+Simons Searchlight is our international research program for genetic conditions that are associated with rare neurodevelopmental disorders.
 We aim to collect information from participants to better understand the life course of these individuals.
 This is a “genes first” cohort.
-Notably, about 34 percent of registrants have a formal diagnosis of autism.
-You can find our growing list of the genetic conditions we study here.
+Notably, only about 1 in 3 registrants have a formal diagnosis of autism.
+The list of the genetic conditions that we study continues to grow.

 SPARK, Simons Foundation Powering Autism Research

-SPARK recruits and engages a community of people with autism and their families living in the U.S. to participate in research studies.
+SPARK recruits and engages a community of people with autism and their families that live in the United States to participate in research studies.
 We collaborate with 31 university-affiliated autism centers across the country.
 Some people who receive a genetic diagnosis from SPARK will be invited to participate in Simons Searchlight to continue their research journey.
 Learn more about how this process works.

 Autism BrainNet is our biorepository of postmortem brain tissue made possible through a collaborative network of academic sites that collect, store, and distribute brain tissue.
 Simons Searchlight and Autism BrainNet share data to make research easier.

 SFARI Research Resources

-SFARI offers funding for researchers around the world to support studies relevant to our mission.
+SFARI offers funding for researchers around the world to support studies that are relevant to our mission.
 Any researchers studying one of Simons Searchlight’s genetic conditions may apply.
 Below are more SFARI research resources.

 iPSCs, Induced Pluripotent Stem Cells

-We use blood sample donations from some of our Simons Searchlight participants to create a type of stem cells called iPSCs.
+- We use blood sample donations from some of our Simons Searchlight participants to create a type of stem cells called iPSCs.
 All iPSCs are available for distribution to approved researchers through SFARI Base.
-This program allows researchers to study human disease in a lab setting and help develop personalized medicines.
+This program allows researchers to study human disease in a lab setting to help develop personalized medicines.